 SAP HANA is an in-memory database that helps organize and analyze big data for SAP’s enterprise resource planning (SAP ERP) applications.
 As an in-memory database, SAP HANA uses random-access memory (RAM) to provide real-time data for a variety of business processes.

 HANA stands for high-performance analytical appliance, and it is SAP’s in-memory database.
 SAP HANA can be installed on a set of on-premise servers (like IBM Power Systems), in a private cloud, or as a cloud service (hosted by a cloud provider like AWS or Microsoft Azure).
-SAP HANA uses random access memory (RAM) to access, organize, and analyze data.
-Users interact with SAP HANA using Structured Query Language (SQL)—a common relational database programming language.
-As an in-memory database, SAP HANA can run petabytes of complex ERP computations in real-time.
+SAP HANA uses in-memory computing, employing random access memory (RAM) to access, organize, and analyze data.
+Users interact with SAP HANA using Structured Query Language (SQL), a common relational database programming language.
+As an in-memory database, it is optimized to run petabytes of complex ERP computations in real-time.
 SAP HANA is used for a number of purposes, such as database management, data virtualization, advanced analytics, and application development.

 Linux is an open source OS that manages app requests to hardware—facilitated by the Linux kernel.
 Linux has the largest OS user base in the world and is released under a license that allows anyone to run, study, share, and modify it.
 Linux systems have robust command line interfaces (CLIs) that grant direct access to the computer.
 Paired with the freedom to modify the source code (a staple of open source software), Linux CLIs give users unrestricted access to the hardware below the OS and apps running above it.